 “The Norwegian Institute of Public Health (NIPH) and Norwegian Ministry of Foreign Affairs advise to avoid all unnecessary international travel.
 The advice, which includes an entry ban for travellers that are not Norwegian citizens or residence permit holders to Norway, has been extended until August 20, 2020,” according to the U.S. Embassy in Norway.

 The only countries that “meet the Norwegian Government’s criteria for removal of travel restrictions are the following: Finland, Iceland, Greenland, the Faeroe Islands, and Denmark.”

 Poland began reopening after a brief lockdown in April.
 They are in the middle of a four-stage reopening, but borders will remain closed for now.

 However, there is good news to report.
-Poland is set to reopen to international tourism beginning June 13.
+Poland reopened to international tourism beginning June 13.
 They made exceptions for citizens and residents of European Union countries.
-All non-essential travelers have to self-isolate for 14 days, but check the list provided to see if you are exempt from self-isolation.
+All non-essential travellers have to self-isolate for 14 days, but check the list provided to see if you are exempt from self-isolation.

 Hotels are reopening, and most shops, restaurants, bars, museums and galleries are also open.
 Face masks mandatory in public.